-As needed - 412.
+Fall (as needed) On Demand - 405.
 Chaucer.
-(3 hours) A study of the works of Chaucer, particularly the Canterbury Tales, with emphasis on Chaucer's contribution to the
+(3 hours) A study of the works of Chaucer, particularly the Canterbury Tales, with emphasis on Chaucer's contribution to the development of the English language.
+Prerequisite: ENG 211 or 213.
+Even Springs